movementlabsxyz/MIP/MIP/mip-61/README.md

     IF `nonce` transfer is final THEN:
         SET `nonce.status_transfer` to `transfer_completed`
+        CLEAR cached data for `nonce` to free up memory
     ELSE:
         // the status should be `transfer_pending`
         IF `nonce.status_transfer` is NOT `transfer_pending` THEN: